- All of our dogs are adopted as indoor house pets only. No outdoor runs or permanent tie-outs are allowed.

 Jaeger is a big lovable boy.
 He has some quirks that you should be aware of.
 He loves people and plays and lives well with people.
 He is not confident around other dogs.
 His reaction to them is loud and could scare people.
 I think his reaction is "I'm going to eat you before you eat me."
 It is more nervous and anxious than aggression.
 But it is something that could be addressed with time and training.
 He also chases his tail, a lot....
 Work on disrupting the behavior works,and have seen great improvements.
 We think the tail chasing is a result of being confined too much as a pup.
 He will likely need to be on medication for his anxiety.
 That helps a ton.
 We recommend that he lives in a house where he is the only animal (dog or cat).
 Because of his size, he may be best around older kids, as he is a gentle giant with people, but certainly does not know how big he is.
 So what is great about this rather large, beautiful Shepherd?
 Just about everything else.
 He is highly trainable, very intelligent, and very loving.
 Physically, he is a great looking dog, in very good health.
 We would be so excited for him to find his forever home.
 He is an awesome dog, and would make the right family an excellent companion.

-Raja is a sweet, gentle, 2 year old GSD.
-She came from a breeder in Michigan, and had not had much socialization.
-Despite that, she is a very gentle girl.
-Raja is slow to warm up, but once she trusts you, she leans in for your attention.
+Raja is a special case.
+She is truly a one person dog and will guard that person as a resource.
+We do not recommend her for a busy family.
+Raja will require someone dedicated to training and protecting her from herself.
+In return, Raja will be devoted.
+She will likely be the dog who has to be crated or put in a room away from company.
+Raja was a puppy mill breeder and hasn't escaped that trauma.
+She may well one day, until then she will require patience and total committmemt.
 Raja currently lives with a family of cats, dogs, and humans.
 She does well with most dogs, in fact, we want her to have a brother or a sister dog to show her the world is not so scary.
 Raja initially avoids the leash, but walks pretty well.
 Raja knows basic commands, and has quickly caught on to house training.
 Raja is food motivated, and takes all of her treats very gently.
 Raja would also thrive in a home with another dog to continue showing her the ropes.
 Raja is a good girl indoors, and is happy to lay at your feet while you read a book or watch TV.
-With a little time, and some patience, Raja will blossom.
-She will be your sweet Velcro dog.
-Raja has a lot of love to give, and has been an easy girl.

 Samson is a bit of a split personality dog.
 He is well behaved with his person, but he will take advantage of a bite opportunity with just about anyone else (anxiety/fear bite).
 We are working with him but his adoptive person will have to commit to training and protecting Samson from his worst side.
 He is a resource guarder and his person is his resource.
 He has not shown us consistent triggers.
 Samson has a bite history.
 Our foster dropped their guard and Samson took advantage and bit a teenager.
 We will not place Samson in a home with children as they are too unpredictable.
 Samson walks well on a leash and shows some interest in other people and dogs outside.
 Samson does show signs of separation anxiety..
 He enjoys going for runs on a leash and has gone for about 3 miles at a time.
 Samson LOVES squeaky toys but needs some that are pretty tough.
 He is good at "sit", "stay", "lay", "come", "front" and "shake'.
 Samson has the potential to be a great companion for someone willing to put in the time and training dollars to work with him.
 UPDATE: Samson completed 7 weeks of K9 training and is choke chain trained.
 He has been better about strangers petting him while in leash but it's a slow process.
 Samson is currently on anxiety medicine to help him.
 He has not had any resource guarding issues with his current foster and even lays at his food bowl until the food is dumped in.
 Samson has interacted well with other dogs and has not shown aggression.
 Samson has nor shown issues with his paws being touched/cleaned/ or nails trimmed either.
 Samson will do well in a structured home with a strong handler.
 A single owner or couple with experience with dogs is recommended